delphi1029/datastructure_algorithms/README.md

 We can also trace the shortest path if required. [link](https://github.com/delphi1029/datastructure_algorithms/blob/master/graph-theory/src/main/java/com/deepak/graph/bfs/TraceShortstPathUsingBFS.java)

-#### Detect cycle in undirected graph -
+#### Detect cycle in undirected graph [link](https://github.com/delphi1029/datastructure_algorithms/blob/master/graph-theory/src/main/java/com/deepak/graph/dfs/CycleInUndirectedGraph.java)

 We can use DFS to detect cycle in graph.For every visited vertex v, when we have found any adjacent vertex u, such that u is already visited, and u is not the parent of vertex v.
 Then cycle is detected.

-WE can also use BFS to detec cycle in a graph.
+WE can also use BFS to detect cycle in a graph.

+#### Detect cycle in directed graph

 #### Finding shortest path in a grid using [BFS](https://github.com/delphi1029/datastructure_algorithms/blob/master/graph-theory/src/main/java/com/deepak/graph/bfs/ShortestPathInBinaryMatrix.java)

-#### Detect cycle in directed graph [link](https://github.com/delphi1029/datastructure_algorithms/blob/master/graph-theory/src/main/java/com/deepak/graph/dfs/CycleInUndirectedGraph.java)

 DFS can be used to detect cycle in the directed graph.